 Staff may only share information directly with Children's Social Care or the police if: • the situation is an emergency and the DSL, their deputy and the Principal are all unavailable; • they are convinced that a direct report is the only way to ensure the student's safety; • the situation directly involves the DSL, the Principal and the RHoS.

 Code of ethical practice for school staff

-All school staff are valued members of the school community.
-Everyone is expected to set and maintain the highest standards for their own performance, to work as part of a team and to be an excellent role model for our students.
+maintain the highest standards for their own performance, to work as part of a team and to be an excellent role model for our students.

 All school staff should: